nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 - Add clarification about use of `versionId` to [Supersede interaction page](api_interaction_supersede.html)
 - Update ODS code and endpoint requirements guidance
-- Remove SSP prefix from example DocumentReferences
+- Remove SSP prefix from example `DocumentReference`s
 - Update guidance on constructing SSP URLs and percent-encoding for document retrieval
 - Expand glossary of terms
 - Miscellaneous copy-edits